top of page

 Art has always been my means of processing the world around me.
 As a child, I precociously created an illustrated guide to dog breeds.
 In my 20’s, I drew portraits of the children I served at a homeless shelter in San Francisco.
 As a young mom I needle-felted toys out of wool for my daughters.

-Presently I work at Lum Farm on Orcas.
-I am intrigued by the challenge of agriculture: laboring in relationship with the land, weather, animals, and community.
-I consider my wool paintings the culmination of the sense of purpose I experience while farming with my deeply grounded sense of home on Orcas Island.
+During the pandemic, I began working at Lum Farm on Orcas Island.
+I was deeply affected by the challenge of agriculture: laboring in relationship with the land, weather, animals, and community.
+I consider my wool paintings the culmination of the sense of purpose I experienced while farming with my deeply grounded sense of home on Orcas Island.

 With this as my muse, what better medium than wool?
 Using this renewable resource from animals that I have cared for, wool is versatile and tactile.
 My wool paintings are created using wet and dry felting methods.
 I use the word “painting” for lack of a better term, as I never actually use a brush or pigment, but layer upon layer of dyed wool.